ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 The `detail` view defines a form submitted to the `vote` view for a question.

-Because the input field has a name `"choice"`, you can fetch the value using this name `request.POST["choice]`.
+Because the input field has a name `"choice"`, you can fetch the value using this name `request.POST["choice"]`.

-A user may click `Back` button in Browser after submission, it is a best practice to alway return an `HttpResponseRedirect` after successfully dealing with posted data.
+It is a best practice to alway return an `HttpResponseRedirect` after successfully dealing with posted data.

 The `HttpResponseRedirect` uses a redirect URL.
 When you need a URL from a view name, you can use `reverse()` function.
 The `reverse("polls:results", args=(question.id,))`